Visual Privacy Protection via Mapping Distortion: Introduction

 \section{Introduction}

-Deep Learning, especially deep neural networks (DNNs), have been widely and successfully used in many fields, such as visual classification \cite{yuan2012,dubey2018,wang2013learning}, object detection \cite{redmon2016,liu2016ssd,zhu2019feature,wang2019}, super-resolution \cite{ouyang2018, wang2018recovering,zhang2019ranksrgan}, and visual tracking \cite{tao2016siamese,nam2016learning,Dai_2019_CVPR}.
-A large amount of training data is one of the key factors in the success of deep learning methods.
-Some of the well-developed methods, such as face recognition, have been used in real life.

-While the massive amount of data dramatically improves the performance of the deep learning-based model, the collection of data from millions of users also raises serious privacy issues.
-For example, companies always store the training data on their servers, which may contain some sensitive items such as facial images used to log in to a specific system.
-However, this information has the risk of leakage, which harms the privacy of users.
+Deep learning, especially deep neural networks (DNNs), have been successfully adopted in many fields, such as object detection \cite{zhu2019feature,wang2019,ahmed2020density}, super-resolution \cite{zhang2019ranksrgan,dai2019second,soh2020meta}, and visual tracking \cite{Dai_2019_CVPR,voigtlaender2020siam,liao2020pg}.
+A large amount of training data is one of the key factors in the success of DNNs.
+While the massive amount of data dramatically improves the performance of the DNNs, the collection of data from millions of users also raises serious privacy issues.
+For example, the collected data has the risk of being leaked, which harms the privacy of users.
+Accordingly, how to protect the privacy of data is of great significance.

-To a large extent, the privacy of visual classification tasks is mainly in the ground-truth one-to-one mapping between the input image and its corresponding label, since this relation provides a significant amount of information and can be used in other scenarios.
-One of the most interesting related works, the k-anonymity \cite{k-anonymity}, concentrates on hiding the ground-truth one-to-one mapping between the field-structure data and its corresponding label.
+In this paper, we focus on protecting data privacy in image classification tasks.
+To a large extent, the privacy of the tasks is mainly in the ground-truth mapping between the input image and its corresponding label, since this relation provides a significant amount of information and can be used in other scenarios.
+To the best of our acknowledge, there is only one research, $i.e.$, k-anonymity \cite{k-anonymity}, in this research area.
 Specifically, k-anonymity hides the mapping by guaranteeing that individuals who are the subjects of the data can not be re-identified while the private data remains practically available.
-However, this method mainly focuses on field-structured data, which can not be used in protecting images.
+However, this method focused on the field-structured data, which can not be adopted in protecting visual data.